Skip to content

 Boxplot by species

-Uncertainty marks
+Composition marks

 Method Geometry

-mark_ribbon() Continuous band, typically over a line.
+mark_ribbon() Continuous band, typically paired with a line overlay.

-Scale-aware marks
+Other marks

 Method Geometry